 While Delta will continue blocking middle seats into the winter, the airline has tweaked some of its policies.

-Rather than capping ticket sales in economy and Comfort Plus at 60%, Delta will begin selling 75% of seats.
+Rather than capping ticket sales in economy and Comfort Plus at 60%, Delta has begun selling 75% of seats.
 That will allow families to more easily occupy a whole row together, putting more people on each flight while still honoring the commitment to keep middle seats open between strangers.

-And starting Oct.
-1, Delta will begin selling Delta One business class cabins on widebody jets to capacity.
+And as of Oct.
+1, Delta started selling Delta One business class cabins on widebody jets to capacity.
 Domestic first class will still be capped at 50% through at least Jan.
 6. Wednesday’s announcement did not address any additional changes for first class.

 Delta has gone big and bold with blocking middle seats on its planes, and that makes sense.
 Delta has continually led the way among major U.S. airlines with customer-friendly moves.
 And it has tried to position itself as the airline that puts passenger safety above all else.